NajlaHamdan/W08D03/README.md

 ### Read task
 the user can read his own todo list.
 ### Update task
-the user can update spcific task .
+the user can update specific task .
 ### Delete task
-the user can update spcific task .
+the user can update specific task .

 **Note: we use Json web tocken to generate tocken if the user logged in.**
 **Note: we use bcrybt to hash password if the user registerd **